local-first-web/relay/README.md

 ### Security

-This server makes no security guarantees.
-Alice and Bob may want to:
+⚠ This server makes no security guarantees.
+Alice and Bob should probably:

 1. **Authenticate** each other, to ensure that "Alice" is actually Alice and "Bob" is actually Bob.
 2. **Encrypt** all communications with each other.